yekaizhou/duet/README.md

 ---
 ### Introduction

-In clinical applications and population studies, an ideal structural variation (SV) identifier will detect SV positions and characterize corresponding haplotypes in high precision, relying on limited sequencing resources per sample.
-Available SV callers can recognize SV spots sensitively from low-depth long-reads, but the subsequent haplotype characterization remains underdeveloped.
-Here we present Duet, a tool for phased SV detection from low-depth long-reads.
-Duet abstracts signatures from both small and large variants into a unified, comprehensive while interpretable SV haplotype characterization framework, to achieve fast and accurate SV calling, genotyping, and phasing in one command.
+In clinical applications, an ideal structural variation (SV) caller will detect SV spots and characterize corresponding haplotypes in high accuracy, relying on limited sequencing resources per sample.
+Available SV callers can detect SV spots accurately from low-depth long-reads, but the subsequent haplotype characterization remains underdeveloped.
+Here we present Duet, an algorithm employing the potentials from both small and large variants, for SV calling and phasing from low-depth long-reads.
+Comprehensive benchmarking against state-of-the-art SV callers and feasible SV phasing pipelines demonstrated the efficiency and accuracy of Duet.

 ---
 ### Graphical Abstract

 ![](docs/graphical_abstract.png)

-(A) - (F) is the workflow, and (G) is corresponding performance.
+Step (A) to (F) is the workflow, and (G) is the corresponding performance of Duet.
 Grey and black lines are sequencing alignments and reference sequences.
-Circles and squares represent SNPs and SVs.
-Squares with grey and black edges stand for initial SV marks and final SV calls.
-Different colors (brown and green) in dots and lines denote different haplotypes of the reads and the variants (grey dots and lines means unphasable variants and reads).
-Luminance of the color demonstrates the confidence of the haplotype prediction.
-The performance indicated in (G) is tested in the combined SV call set for three 8X ONT data sets from HG00733, HG001,and HG002 human samples.
-“T” and “T” with subscript are thresholds.
+Circles and squares are SNPs and SVs.
+Squares with grey and black edges are initial SV marks and final SV calls.
+Different colors (brown and green) in dots and lines are different haplotypes of the reads and the variants (grey line means unphasable read).
+Luminance of the color represents the confidence of the haplotype prediction.
+The abstracted SV haplotyping algorithm with example SV candidates and their prediction results in step (F) is illustrated in Figure 4.
+Parameters in step (E) and (F) are demonstrated in Table 1.
+(G) is the average performance tested on three 8X ONT data sets from HG00733, HG001, and HG002 human samples.
+“T” and “T” with subscripts are thresholds.

 ---
 ### Installation